CLIuno/cliuno.github.io/README.md

 # CLIuno

-All in one is a CLI to make your journey in web development less painful
+CLIuno is a tool to make your journey in web development less painful

+all information about the project can be found in the [website](cliuno.github.io)